-PAS 526: Surgery (3)
+PAS 526: Surgery

 This course encompasses general principles related to the management and care of patients with surgical conditions.
 Wound healing and surgical techniques, pre- and post-operative management are studied.
 Surgical diseases of the head and neck, gastrointestinal, endocrine, cardiovascular, pulmonary, and urogenital system are covered.
 Basic procedures will be presented, including basic suturing technique, wound care, casting, splinting, aseptic technique, gowning and gloving, and other procedures necessary to function in the surgical setting.
-Prerequisite: Miinimum grade of C in PAS 519, 520, 521, 522, 536, and 538; Corequisites: PAS 524, 525, 527, 528, and 529 Offered Each Year (Spring).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 524, 525, 527, 528, 529, and 531.

-PAS 527: Geriatrics (2)
+PAS 527: Geriatrics

 This course deals with aging and long term care and continues building on the student's awareness of the social context in which health care is provided to the elderly and chronically ill.
 The course emphasizes the development of communication skills necessary to enhance the humanistic practice of geriatric medicine.
 Students are required to interview chronic and acute geriatric patients in nursing home and acute care hospital settings.
 Through required readings, lectures, field experience and group discussions, the students will learn the fundamentals of geriatric medicine and the multi-dimensional aspects of long term care.
-Prerequisite: Successful completion of PAS510, 510L, 522, 513, 514, 515, 516, 516L, 517, 517L, 518, 519, 520, 520L, 521, 531, 535, 536, 538, 538L; Corequisites: PAS512, 524, 525, 526, 528, 529.
-Offered Each Year(Spring).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+Corequisites: PAS 524, 525, 526, 528, 529, and 531.

-PAS 528: Emergency Medicine (3)
+PAS 528: Emergency Medicine

 Initial, life-saving procedures on the critically ill and seriously injured are considered.
 Shock, trauma, burns, gastrointestinal, obstetrical, gynecologic, pulmonary, and cardiovascular emergencies are covered.
 Students are certified in advanced cardiac life support (ACLS).
 Students learn the principles of sterile technique and universal precautions.
 There are hands-on skill sessions.
-Prerequisites: Successful completion of PAS510, 510L, 511, 513, 514, 515, 516, 516L, 517, 517L, 518, 519, 520, 520L, 521, 531, 535, 536, 538, 538L and BLS CPR certification; Corequisites: PAS512, 524, 525, 526, 527, 528, 529.
-Offered Each Year (Spring).
-(GR)
+Prerequisites: Successful completion of Prerequisites: Good academic standing in the PA Program and BLS CPR certification; Corequisites: PAS 524, 525, 526, 527, 529, and 531.
+Session: Spring

-PAS 529: Research Methodology (3)
+PAS 529: Research Methodology

-Fulfills core competency: Information Literacy.
-Together with PAS 612 and PAS 613, combination of all three courses meet Research & Presentation requirement.
+Fulfills core competency: Communication Skills; Critical Thinking; Writing Intensive; Research & Presentation requirement.
 Engaging in the process of clinical research design, students will develop skills that are necessary for reviewing objective data as a component of clinical practice.
 Students will identify a research question relevant to the practice of medicine and critically review the relevant clinical and scientific literature.
-Prerequisites: Successful completion of PAS510, 510L, 511, 513, 514, 515, 516, 516L, 517, 517L, 518, 519, 520, 520L, 521, 531, 535, 536, 538, 538L; CorequisiteS: PAS512, 524, 525, 526, 527, 528.
-Offered Each Year (Spring).
-(GR)
+Prerequisites: Good academic standing in the PA Program.
+CorequisiteS: PAS 524, 525, 526, 527, 528. and 531.